riverlane/deltalanguage/docs/install.rst

 .. note::
-   We primarily support and test Deltalanguage on Ubuntu 20.04 but have additionally tested our system on MacOS 10.15.
+   We primarily support and test Deltalanguage on Ubuntu 20.04 but have additionally tested our system on MacOS 10.15 and Windows-10.

 You will require
 `Python 3.8 <https://www.python.org/downloads/release/python-385/>`_.